Australian Government International Exhibitions Insurance (AGIEI) program 2026

 Department of Infrastructure, Transport, Regional Development, Communications, Sport and the Arts · Australia

 The Australian Government International Exhibitions Insurance (AGIEI) program offsets insurance costs for touring major exhibitions of cultural material, generally including works from international collections.
-It aims to help cultural institutions provide public access to significant cultural material that would not otherwise be available in Australia.
+It aims to help cultural institutions provide public access to significant cultural material that would otherwise be unavailable in Australia.

 17 Apr 2026